marcelnoack/reptrack/README.md

 npm run build
 ```

+## Additional Info

+Note, that this application is intended to be primarily used on mobile, hence it is targeted to be a gym assistant.

 ## Roadmap

 A list of features and the current status of each can be found in the [projects](https://github.com/marcelnoack/reptrack/projects/1) section of the repository.